puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 reference on [the docs
 page](https://docs.puppet.com/puppet/latest/lang_facts_and_builtin_vars.html#classic-factname-facts))

-Simplified, the conditional statement looks like this:
+Simplified to show only the values we're concerned with, the conditional statement looks like this:

 ```puppet
 if $::osfamily == 'RedHat' {